amphoradata/amphoradata.github.io/docs/contents.md

 sidebar_label: Contents
 ---

-Amphora Data is a cloude data storage and integration platform for real-time data and third-party collaboration.
+Amphora Data is a cloud data storage and integration platform for real-time data and third-party collaboration.
 Amphora stores your data in a scalable and secure cloud environment.
 Amphora integrates with others, so everyone has access to the data they need.
 Amphora provides a standardised data feed through a modern API

 ## How to use these docs